JJJ000/knowledge-repo.com/json/json_content_type_selection_in_python.kp/knowledge.md

 ---
-title: What type of json should i use?
+title: What type of json should I use?
 authors:
 - cool_wizard
 tags: